VOLUME 12 INTERNATIONAL AVIATION

 c) The DOT has not taken some type of action.

 date.
 The DOT will grant an exemption for 1 or 2 years, subject to timely renewal.

-Per the DOT, there is no limit on the duration that any
+Per the DOT, there is no limit on the duration that any application may remain

-129 OpSpecs, it’s likely that the DOT would advise both the International
+it is likely that the DOT would advise both the International

 Program Division (AFS-50) in Washington, DC and the applicable IFO.
 The DOT

 will grant a permit to a foreign air carrier under the statute typically 99 percent

 of the time for an indefinite period, subject to certain conditions

 tied to the agreements.
 In the event that the permit covers something extra

 7) DBA Names Authorized by the DOT and the State of the Operator.